Homepage > Journal > How to present products on product pages?

 Not everybody is a visual learner, just like not everyone has enough active imagination to visualize a product based on a description.

-• Avoid elevated, sophisticated, poetic style
+• Avoid elevated, sophisticated, poetic style.

-• Favor a style indicating professionalism and knowledge, but you can't treat the customer condescendingly
+• Favor a style indicating professionalism and knowledge, but you can't treat the customer condescendingly.

-• Adapt the social distance to the customer (using less formal, direct, friendly messages should stem from research and extensive knowledge of the target audience)
+• Adapt the social distance to the customer (using less formal, direct, friendly messages should stem from research and extensive knowledge of the target audience).

-Product Page Design - description of a product
+Product page design - description of a product

 A description of an Alfofarm Calominal Duo product.
 A formatted description in terms of scanning and easiness of reaching information. | Source: Apteka-Mellisa.pl

-Naturally, you can find many more functionalities on Product Pages.
+Naturally, you can find many more functionalities on product pages.

-Functionalities that supplement the Product Page include the following:
+Functionalities that supplement the product page include the following:

 • Audio-visual educational materials